rafael-santiago/foobar/README.md

 This is just an old toy-project of mine from 2007.

-It interprets [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter.
+It interprets [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) code.
 If you are a shitty programmer when talking about pointers you will hate this Language.
 It is not for you.
 Anyway, it would be a good exercise to improve your skills on this subject.